PASS 3: Temporal Dynamics

 "proeth-scenario:narrativeRole": "inciting_incident",

-"proeth:description": "Engineer A agreed to evaluate the case, prepare an expert opinion, and provide testimony in State M after being contacted by Attorney X.",
+"proeth:description": "Engineer A agrees to evaluate the case, prepare an expert opinion, and provide testimony in State M after being contacted by Attorney X. This constitutes a volitional professional commitment to provide services in a jurisdiction where Engineer A holds no engineering license.",

 "proeth:foreseenUnintendedEffects": [